Matdata-eu/expertise-graph/pages/Role.md

 exclude-from-graph-view:: false
 type:: #[[Class]]
-description:: the responsibilities taken in the project or job
+has-description:: the responsibilities taken in the project or job